the-teachingRSE-project/competencies/competencies.md

 Maybe it is obvious, but as you can guess from having various workshops spread out over a two year period, and a total list of 23 authors the CRediT system [@Brand2015] is far too generic to adequately describe the contributions of everybody.
-And while everybody contributed to the entirety of the script, some parts bear a personal handwriting.
+And while everybody contributed to the entirety of the script, some parts merit special mention.
 Renato Alves quickly jumped in to host the first deRSE23 workshop to take over from a sick organiser.
 Matthias Braun contributed early versions of the specialisations and also contributed to the survey.
 Leyla Jael Castro contributed to the initial draft of the example career path, and helped us in discussions on metadata.